satyakamswami/Role-Based-Task-Management-System/README.md

 ### 2. Frontend Setup

 1. No local server setup or `npm install` is required for the frontend.
-2. Locate the `frontend/index.html` file in your file explorer and open it directly in any modern web browser.
+2. Locate the `frontend/index.html` file in your file explorer and double-click to open it directly in any modern web browser.
 3. Register a new account, log in, and begin managing tasks via the protected dashboard.

 ```